Symplectic resolutions of quiver varieties: The case

-\begin{lem} Let $X$ be a symplectic singularity and $\pi : \widetilde{X} \rightarrow X$ a projective morphism.
-Then $\pi$ is a projective symplectic resolution if and only if it is so after a surjective \'etale base change i.e. being a symplectic resolution is an \'etale local property. \end{lem}
+\begin{lem} Let $X$ be a symplectic singularity and $\pi : \widetilde{X} \rightarrow X$ a proper morphism.
+Then $\pi$ is a symplectic resolution if and only if it is so after a surjective \'etale base change i.e. being a symplectic resolution is an \'etale local property. \end{lem}

 Notice that we are not making the (false) claim that $X$ admits a symplectic resolution if and only if it does so \'etale locally.

 \begin{proof} Passing to the generic points of $\widetilde{X}$ and $X$, the fact that a surjective \'etale morphism is faithfully flat implies that $\pi$ is birational if and only if it is so after base change.
 Therefore it suffices to check that the extension $\omega'$ of the pullback $\pi^* \omega$ is non-degenerate.
 If $b: Z \rightarrow X$ is a surjective \'etale morphism, then so too is $\widetilde{b} : \widetilde{Z} = \widetilde{X} \times_X Z \rightarrow \widetilde{X}$.
 The form $\omega'$ will be non-degenerate if and only if $\widetilde{b}^* \omega'$ is non-degenerate. \end{proof}